SalomePlatform/yacs/doc/principes.rst

 ================================== =========================== ==============================================

 The list of SALOME modules present on the machine can also be indicated.
 By default, SALOME assumes that all components requested by YACS are present.

-Each module present is given by the module sub-tag and its moduleName attribute.
+If only some components are available within a resource, the list of components must be specified.
+This list can be specified with the sub-tag component that has two attributes : name (the name of the component) and moduleName (the name of the module) that is optional.
+You can use also the sub-tag modules that is provided for compatibility with older versions.
+If the modules sub-tag is used, a component with the same name as the moduleName attribute is added to the list.

 The following is an example of a resource catalog::